DevExpress-Examples/getting-started-with-devextreme-datebox/angular/README.md

 ## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).
+Run `ng test` to execute the unit tests using [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests

-Run `ng e2e` to execute the end-to-end tests via [Protractor](http://www.protractortest.org/).
+Run `ng e2e` to execute the end-to-end tests using [Protractor](http://www.protractortest.org/).

 ## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).
+To get more help on the Angular CLI, use `ng help` or go check out the [Angular CLI README](https://github.com/angular/angular-cli/blob/master/README.md).